junhao-code/mobile-system-design/README.md

     - no schema support nor ability to query data.
     - no data migration support.
     - poor performance.
+    - gets deleted on app uninstall or clear data
 - **Database/ORM (sqlite/Room/Core Data/Realm/etc)**:
   Based on a relational database.
 Perfect for large amounts of structured data that needs complex querying logic.
   - pros: